na-na-hi/renget/archive/BulkGuide.md

 Lombre is also a very frail fighter, having to rely on evasion and Giga Drain in order to keep himself going in longer battles.
 His unarmed combat skills are also lackluster, at least for the moment – a more experienced fighter who can keep up with his increased speed could easily overwhelm him.

+Lombre can alter the properties of his Bubble Beams, such as their velocity, shape, and penetration power, and can also use the roots he expels for Giga Drain as whips or grappling tools.

-Either way, he's pretty tough for a middle-aged salesman.
+In any case, he's pretty tough for a middle-aged salesman.

-Moveset:
-Bubble Beam (Lombre can adjust the velocity, shape, and penetration power of it) Giga Drain (Lombre expels roots from a hand.
-He can use them to whip people, or use them to perform Giga Drain proper) Ice Beam
-Energy Ball

-Misc Abilities:
+Abilities:
 Enhanced Smell: Lombre has a sense of smell on par with canine Pokemon, gained from eating Gummis.
 This is based off the IQ Skill Acute Sniffer, which his evolutionary family can learn in Sky.

 “Intuition”: This is the other main skill Lombre picked up from Gummi consumption.
 He instinctively knows the layout of the land surrounding him, even if he's never been to an area before, and he can also sense when those with hostile intent towards him are close.
 He can't sense their strength or numbers, but it makes him hard to jump regardless.
 This is pretty much the IQ Skills Map Surveyor, Stair Sensor, and Trap Seer bundled together, with some extra stuff thrown in.

 #####The Flock: